johnaot/Emotion_Semantic_Change/README.md

 ### Category-bounded analyses of emotion semantic change

-To perform analyses described in SI section 3, run `jupyter notebook SI_section_3`
+To perform analyses described in SI section 3.1, run `jupyter notebook analyses`

-### Other factors of emotion semantic chang
+### Other factors of emotion semantic change

-To perform analyses described in SI section 4, run `jupyter notebook SI_section_4`

-### Comparison of semantic change in emotion and bird categories

-To perform analyses described in SI section 5, run `jupyter notebook SI_section_5`
+To perform analyses described in SI section 3,2, run `jupyter notebook analyses_other`

-### Analyses of other semantic categories
+### Analysis using empirical emotion prototypicality ratings

-To perform analyses described in SI section 6, run `jupyter notebook SI_section_6`
+To perform the analysis described in SI section 3.3, run `jupyter notebook analyses_other`